 Keloid scars are thick and itchy clusters of scar tissue that grow beyond the edges of the wound or incision.
 They are often red or darker in colour than the surrounding skin.
 Keloid scars usually occur when the body continues to produce the tough, fibrous protein known as collagen after a wound has healed.
 The scar tissue can be cut out and the wound closed with one or more layers of stitches.
 This is generally a day surgery performed under local anaesthesia.
 You should be back at work in a day or two, and the stitches will be removed within a few days.

 Hypertrophic scars are very similar to Keloid scars since both tend to be thick, red, and raised.
-Hypertrophic scars usually stay around edges of the original incision or wound.
-The surgeon will remove excess scar tissue, and may reposition the incision so that it heals in a less visible manner.
-This surgery may be done under local or general anaesthesia, depending on the scar’s location and what you and your surgeon decide is the best course of action.
+They usually stay around edges of the original incision or wound.
+The surgeon will remove excess scar tissue, and reposition the incision so that it heals in a less visible manner.
+This surgery is carried out under local or general anaesthesia, depending on the scar’s location and what you and your surgeon decide is the best course of action.